Hormones

 How can I have more energy before my period?

-The most consistently effective approaches are scheduling lower-demand days around the premenstrual phase rather than fighting through it at full capacity, maintaining regular sleep and wake times throughout the month, prioritising iron-rich foods before and during heavy periods, and replacing intense exercise with lower-intensity movement rather than stopping entirely.
-These reduce the impact of fatigue rather than eliminating its hormonal cause.
-If fatigue is severe enough to significantly disrupt daily functioning despite these adjustments, clinical investigation is more useful than further self-management.
+Scheduling demanding commitments outside the premenstrual window, maintaining consistent sleep and wake times throughout the month, prioritising iron-rich food around heavier periods, and replacing high-intensity exercise with lower-intensity movement in the premenstrual phase all reduce the impact without addressing the underlying hormonal cause.
+If fatigue is severe enough to consistently disrupt daily functioning despite these adjustments, clinical investigation is more appropriate than further self-management.

 Could premenstrual fatigue be a sign of PMDD?

-Fatigue is a recognised feature of PMDD, but it typically appears alongside significant mood symptoms — depression, anxiety, emotional volatility — rather than as an isolated symptom.
-If fatigue is the primary premenstrual symptom without notable mood disruption, PMDD is less likely than other causes.
-If significant fatigue and mood changes consistently appear together in the luteal phase and resolve when bleeding begins, that combination is worth discussing with a clinician.
+Fatigue is a recognised feature of PMDD, but it appears alongside significant mood symptoms - depression, anxiety, emotional volatility - rather than as an isolated complaint.
+If fatigue is the primary premenstrual symptom without a notable mood component, PMDD is less likely than other causes.
+If fatigue and mood changes consistently appear together in the luteal phase and resolve when bleeding begins, that combination is worth discussing with a clinician.

 Should I see a doctor about fatigue before my period?

-See a clinician if premenstrual fatigue regularly prevents you from working, studying, or meeting commitments; if it extends significantly past the start of your period, particularly with heavy bleeding; if it has been worsening across recent cycles; or if it comes alongside other symptoms like significant mood changes, very heavy or painful periods, unexplained weight changes, or cold intolerance.
-Fatigue that is present throughout the month and intensifies premenstrually is also worth investigating, as this pattern is more consistent with a systemic cause than with typical hormonal variation.
+See a clinician if premenstrual fatigue is regularly preventing you from meeting work, study, or daily commitments; if it extends significantly past the start of bleeding, particularly alongside heavy periods; if it has been worsening across recent cycles; or if it appears alongside other symptoms like mood changes, painful or very heavy periods, unexplained weight change, or signs of thyroid dysfunction.
+Fatigue present throughout the month that worsens premenstrually is more consistent with a systemic cause than with typical cycle variation.

 Does exercise help with premenstrual fatigue?

-Lower-intensity movement tends to help more than either intense training or complete rest during the premenstrual phase.
-Moderate exercise — walking, swimming, yoga, light cycling — can support mood, improve sleep quality, and reduce the sense of heaviness without depleting energy further.
-High-intensity sessions in the premenstrual week often feel disproportionately hard and can worsen fatigue if recovery capacity is reduced.
-Adjusting intensity rather than stopping exercise is generally more supportive.
+Lower-intensity movement tends to support energy better than either intense training or complete rest in the premenstrual phase.
+Walking, yoga, swimming, and light cycling can improve sleep quality and reduce the sense of physical heaviness without depleting already-reduced energy reserves further.
+High-intensity sessions in the premenstrual week often feel disproportionately hard and can worsen fatigue in the following days.
+Adjusting intensity rather than stopping exercise is generally the more effective approach.

 Can diet changes reduce fatigue before a period?

-Dietary changes can reduce some contributors to premenstrual fatigue without addressing its hormonal causes.
-Eating at regular intervals to avoid blood sugar dips, prioritising iron-rich foods in the days before and during your period, limiting alcohol (which disrupts sleep architecture), and reducing caffeine dependence can all help manage the depth of energy troughs.
-These are supporting measures rather than solutions — fatigue driven primarily by hormonal fluctuation won't resolve through diet alone.
+Diet changes can reduce some contributors to premenstrual fatigue without addressing its hormonal cause.
+Regular meal timing to avoid blood sugar dips, prioritising iron-rich foods before and during heavier periods, limiting alcohol - which disrupts sleep architecture - and reducing caffeine dependence can all help manage the depth of energy troughs.
+These are supporting measures rather than solutions for fatigue driven primarily by hormonal fluctuation.
+For more on the cognitive side of this, see what women report about period brain fog on Reddit in 2026.

 Next step